How to Solve LSAT “Parallel Reasoning” and “Parallel Flaw” Questions

 Parallel Flaw question might sound like this:

-The only difference is that the Parallel Reasoning involves matching an argument’s structure while Parallel Flaw focuses on matching an argument’s flaw.
-Parallel Reasoning passages aren’t usually flawed, but Parallel Flaw passages always are.
+The only difference between these two question types is that the Parallel Reasoning involves matching an argument’s structure, while Parallel Flaw focuses on matching an argument’s flaw.
+Parallel Reasoning arguments aren’t usually flawed, but Parallel Flaw argument always are.

 The two Parallel question types have similar attack strategies.
 These questions aren’t as hard as some people make them out to be.
 Here’s everything you need to know to master Parallel Reasoning and Parallel Flaw questions.